-Intellectual disability (ID) or Intellectual Developmental Disorder (DID formerly called mental retardation, is a mental disability that is characterized by limitations in intellectual functioning and adaptive behavior.
-This disorder begins evident during early stage of development.
+Intellectual disability (ID) or Intellectual Developmental Disorder (DID formerly known as mental retardation, is a mental disability that is characterized by limitations in intellectual functioning and adaptive behavior.
+This disorder begins evident during an early stage of development.

 Intellectual functioning refers to the overall mental ability of a person such as learning, problem-solving, reasoning, etc. The common way of assessing intellectual functioning is through IQ test.
 A person with an IQ score between 70 and 75 is normally perceived as mentally challenged.

 Adaptive behavior, on the other hand, pertains to practical skills that a person uses every day.
 It involves the use of language (both oral and written communication), number concepts, and the ability to make decisions.